benwainwright/www.benwainwright.me/blog-entries/testing-impure-modules.md

 Let's walk through what is happening here.

-* Before `jest` executes the test, it first transpiles the code with either [babel-jest](https://www.npmjs.com/package/babel-jest) or [ts-jest](https://www.npmjs.com/package/ts-jest) depending on your configuration.
-In either case, this will result in the call to `jest.mock()` being moved ('hoisted') to the top of the file
+* Before `jest` executes the test, it transpiles the code with either [babel-jest](https://www.npmjs.com/package/babel-jest) or [ts-jest](https://www.npmjs.com/package/ts-jest) depending on your configuration.
+* In either case, this will result in the call to `jest.mock()` being moved ('hoisted') to the top of the file
 * Consequently when the code is executed, the first thing that happens is `jest.mock('third-party-tracing-library')` automagically replaces any import of `third-party-tracing-library` with a `jest.fn()` instances (mock function), with all known properties replaced with further `jest.fn()` instances.
 * When execution reaches `import { setTag } from "./impure-set-tag`, this immediately executes the code at the top level of the module.
-This calls `import tracer from "third-party-tracing-library"`, which returns the mock created above. `tracer.init()` is executed; since this is a mock function, it increments its call counts by one.
+* This calls `import tracer from "third-party-tracing-library"`, which returns the mock created above.
+* `tracer.init()` is executed; since this is a mock function, it increments its call counts by one.
-* A few lines later, we call `beforeEach(() => jest.resetAllMocks())` which resets the state of all jest automocks.
+* A few lines later, we call `beforeEach(() => jest.resetAllMocks())` which resets the state of all jest mock functions
-* The test then executes, expecting the call count to be 1 after calling `setTag` twice.
-Because we reset the mock state above, however, the call count is 0.
+* The test then executes and fails because it expects the call count to be 1, despite the fact that we reset the mock state in the previous step

-The problem here is that we are actually trying to test a behaviour that occurs *at the point of import*, which is outside of the test.
-We could of course change our `beforeEach` to an `afterEach` so that we don't reset that state before the test runs, but we shouldn't have to do that; resetting mock state before each test is a very uncontroversial best practise, and this solution is easily broken - if I add a second test before the one I've written, the state will get reset and the same issue will appear.
+The problem here is that we are trying to test a behaviour that occurs *at the point of import*, which is outside the test.
+We could of course change our `beforeEach` to an `afterEach` so that we don't reset mock state before the test runs, but we shouldn't have to do that; resetting mock state before each test is a very uncontroversial best practise, and this solution is easily broken - if I add a second test before the one I've written, the state will get reset and the same issue will appear.

 ## Move the import into the test

-So lets try to move the behaviour under test *into* the test.
+Lets try to move the behaviour under test *into* the test.
 We can do this by removing the original import, making the test callback asynchronous and importing the module dynamically inside the test, like this: